bahaidev/bahaiwritings/README.md

     1. Add any other reasonable `browse_options`
     1. Add "By page" for the Aqdas (once parsed by page)
     1. Further localization including column aliases, etc.

+## Testing

+The syntax used in the tests currently only works in a modern browser.